maximusDecimalusMeridius/pwa-text-editor/README.md

 ## Usage

 To use the app, simply type your text into the text field.
 Clicking off of the text field will save your entry in indexedDB and localStorage, whether online or offline.

+The first time a user visits the page, an indexedDB database is created and header data is populated.
+After that, indexedDB and localStorage data are queried to populate the text editor.

 ![Testing Thumbnail](./site-thumbnail.png)